 North Koreans are immersed in "Kimilsungism" from the nursery upwards in compulsory education courses.
-People are trained that they must report everyone who is against the Great Leader and the regime, as they are anti-revolutionary and dangerous.
-Family members are no exception and they have a strong incentive for reporting, as they may avoid the guilt-by-association principle.
+People are trained that they must report anyone who is against the Great Leader and the regime, because such people are anti-revolutionary and dangerous enemies.
+Family members are no exception, and they have a strong incentive for reporting, as they may avoid the guilt-by-association principle.
 Especially children can be influenced by teachers to denounce their parents if they see them behaving contrary to what they have learned.
+As one country expert stated: "It is well documented that NK teachers in nursery, primary and secondary schools do periodically engage in rather subtle questioning techniques with their students to ascertain if Christian books are present or dissemination of faith is going on in the homes of students."
 Therefore, it is very dangerous to speak about Christianity to family members and many Christians wait for years until they find the right moment.
 In the case of speaking to children about their faith, parents will often wait until their children are teenagers.
-The new 'anti-reactionary thought law' is an illustration how strongly the regime aims at controlling even the thoughts of its citizens (DailyNK, 15 December 2020).
+Even minors are not spared consequences from violating the 'Anti-reactionary thought law', which is an illustration of how strongly the regime aims at controlling even the thoughts of its citizens (DailyNK, 18 April 2022).

 Given the situation outlined above, it is not surprising that North Korea scores maximum points in the Private sphere.
 It is highly dangerous to read the Bible or to express one's Christian faith in any way whatsoever, even by just bowing one's head with eyes closed.
 Christians tend to divide Christian materials up (or destroy them) after memorizing the content in order to avoid storing whole copies.
-Meeting with other Christians is also highly dangerous, even outside of residential areas.
+Meeting with other Christians is also highly dangerous, even outside of residential areas, as surveillance is ubiquitous and neglecting this duty is punishable.
+Frequently, Christians neither know nor trust one another; there is always the worry that someone purporting to be Christian could in reality be a spy.